 So it’s a perfect product if you’re traveling a lot, or want to visit some content which is restricted from your home country.
 How does it compare with its competitors?
 See the comprehensive Avast SecureLine VPN Review by VPN Den.

-As mentioned SecureLine can be either part of your Avast Antivirus or standalone application (see the screenshots below) which doesn’t require Avast installed on your system.
+As mentioned SecureLine can be only a standalone application (see the screenshots below) which doesn’t require Avast installed on your system.

-WARNING Avast SecureLine VPN License File (Activation Code)
+WARNING Avast SecureLine VPN License File (Activation Code or Serial Key)

 The only way how to get it for free is a trial license, which you can download using the buttons below.
 Or you can pay $5.99 a month for the 1-month SecureLine VPN license.
 Which we consider pretty good deal compared to all the features and benefits you will get.
 See the links below for download.

 SecureLine is also available as a free 7-day trial, which is perfect if you want to just try it out.
 To download the free, stand-alone trial version, click on the button below.OUR TIP If you are looking for a truly free VPN product with no limitation, check out the ultimate download list of free VPN solutions by VPN Den.

 If you are looking for the direct purchase, you can choose between 1-month, 1-year, and 2-year licenses.

 If you would like to try it, there is no need to download anything.
 You can activate the free 30-day trial right from your Avast antivirus.
 Simply open your Avast and go to ‘Privacy‘ » ‘SecureLine VPN‘ and click on the ‘Connect‘ button.
 Then the subscription offer will appear and you just have to click on the grey ‘Free 30-Day Trial‘ button.